woltsu/web-crawler/README.md

 ROOT_URL=insert_root_url_here docker-compose up --build --scale web-crawler=2
 ```

 This starts the web-crawler-scheduler and two web-crawlers.
-The scale number can be anything, but keep in mind to not overload the target sever.
+The scale number can be anything, but keep in mind to not overload the target server.

 OR